 Mr. Bolick's business litigation practice consists of representing clients in all manner of sophisticated business disputes, including claims for breach of contract, negligence, unfair and deceptive trade practices and deepening insolvency.
 He has represented clients in trials in state and federal courts, as well as in appeals to the United States Courts of Appeals for the Fourth, Federal and Seventh Circuits and the North Carolina Court of Appeals.

-Mr. Bolick has long been active in the Construction Law Section of the North Carolina Bar Association, currently serving as the Section Chair.
-Mr. Bolick previously has served as Section Vice-Chair Section, Chair of the CLE Committee and Annual Meeting Committee, as well as a member of the Section Council.
+Mr. Bolick has long been active in the Construction Law Section of the North Carolina Bar Association.
+Mr. Bolick previously has served as Section Chair, Section Vice-Chair, Chair of the CLE Committee and Annual Meeting Committee, as well as a member of the Section Council.